holochain/holochain-cmd/README.md

 - run `cargo build`
 - run `cargo run` to see the CLI tools overview
 - run another command, such as `cargo run help`
+- If you wish to install it as a binary to the terminal, run `cargo install -f --path .`